PELVIC HEALTH

 Here are the most common reasons to book in for a Pelvic Health Assement:

-Urine loss when you sneeze, laugh, cough, run or jump (Stress incontinence)
+Leaking urine when you sneeze, cough, laugh, run, or jump

 Common Myths about Pelvic Health Physiotherapy